CodeReclaimers/neat-python/docs/module_summaries.rst

     instance's ``genome_config``, ``species_set_config``, ``stagnation_config``, and ``reproduction_config`` attributes hold the configuration objects for the
     respective classes.

-    :param object genome_type: Specifies the genome class used, such as :py:class:`genome.DefaultGenome` or :py:class:`iznn.IZGenome`.
+    :param genome_type: Specifies the genome class used, such as :py:class:`genome.DefaultGenome` or :py:class:`iznn.IZGenome`.
 See :ref:`genome-interface-label` for the needed interface.
+    :type genome_type: :pygloss:`class`
-    :param object reproduction_type: Specifies the reproduction class used, such as :py:class:`reproduction.DefaultReproduction`.
+    :param reproduction_type: Specifies the reproduction class used, such as :py:class:`reproduction.DefaultReproduction`.
 See :ref:`reproduction-interface-label` for the needed interface.
+    :type reproduction_type: :pygloss:`class`
-    :param object species_set_type: Specifies the species set class used, such as :py:class:`species.DefaultSpeciesSet`.
+    :param species_set_type: Specifies the species set class used, such as :py:class:`species.DefaultSpeciesSet`.
+    :type species_set_type: :pygloss:`class`
-    :param object stagnation_type: Specifies the stagnation class used, such as :py:class:`stagnation.DefaultStagnation`.
+    :param stagnation_type: Specifies the stagnation class used, such as :py:class:`stagnation.DefaultStagnation`.
+    :type stagnation_type: :pygloss:`class`
     :param str filename: Pathname for configuration file to be opened, read, processed by a parser from the :py:class:`configparser.ConfigParser` class (or, for 2.7, the `ConfigParser.SafeConfigParser class <https://docs.python.org/2.7/library/configparser.html#ConfigParser.SafeConfigParser>`_), the ``NEAT`` section handled by ``Config``, and then other sections passed to the ``parse_config`` methods of the appropriate classes.
-    :raises AssertionError: If any of the objects lack a ``parse_config`` method.
+    :raises AssertionError: If any of the ``_type`` classes lack a ``parse_config`` method.
     :raises UnknownConfigItemError: If an option in the ``NEAT`` section of the configuration file is not recognized.
     :raises DeprecationWarning: If a default is used for one of the ``NEAT`` section options.